Jeswin-S/HR_Absenteeism_Analysis/README.md

 Total Compensation per year : $1,414.4

-## Power BI
+## POWER BI

-### Steps involved
+### Steps Involved

-1.ETL [Data Extraction,Transform,Loading]
+1. ETL [Data Extraction,Transform,Loading]

 The data was imported from SQL Server Database through Direct Query with the required and Cleaned Table.

-2.Creating Metrics using DAX
+2. Creating Metrics using DAX

 DAX measures were used to create calculated columns like Total Absenteeism Hours, Total_Days_of_Week and Total_Employees.

-3.Dashboard Building
+3. Dashboard Building

 A clear dashboard was build representing the all requirements that initially noted.Line graph representing the Average absenteeism hours in a Month and Week.
 Tables Shows the Total Reasons for Absenteeism.

-4.Finding Insights
+4. Finding Insights

 Data was analysed by using all the metrics and graphs the insights were found that will help the HR to make decisions on Absenteeis.